scarletyoung/scarletyoung.github.io/source/_posts/c++/Effective Modern C++.md

 Use of std::atomic varialbes may offer better performance than a mutex, but they're suited for manipulation of only a single variable or memory location.

 # Understand special member function generation
-The special member functions are the ones that C++ is willing to generate on its onw.
+The special member functions are the ones that C++ is willing to generate on its own.
 C++98 has four such functions: the default constructor, the destructor, the copy constructor and the copy assignment operator.

 Generated special member functions are implicitly public and inline.
 They’re nonvirtual unless the function is a destructor in a derived class inheriting from a base class with a virtual destructor.